Though I work as an editor, and I love my work, permaculture is my passion.

 In the past, I’ve designed and run gardens and programs for vulnerable communities, including asylum seekers.

-My projects on the boil include envisioning more circular economy Precious Plastics hubs in the suburbs (and hopefully across the globe) and helping sustainability groups in Australia and Africa with online media strategies.
+My projects on the boil include envisioning more circular economy Precious Plastics hubs in the suburbs (and hopefully across the globe, this is coming to pass in the form of Waste Free in ’23) and helping sustainability groups in Australia and Africa with online media strategies.

 Though I struggle to cram any more gardening into my life, I am keen to spread the message about permaculture and its benefits.

 I love to facilitate online learning about permaculture.
 I have appeared as a Renew Expert in Sustainability and run #TheGreatPause zoom series. #TheGreatPause sought to keep communities connected during the COVID-19 pandemic.